Are your managers and team leaders staggering remote and office-based workers? If so, it’s time to learn about proximity bias and start to combat it.

 Cast your mind back to 1999 where, in an episode of Friends (‘The One Where Rachel Smokes’) Ralph Lauren exec, Rachel Green, was excluded from business decisions because she wasn’t a smoker.

-Rachel's manager was at her most decisive during cramped break times in the designated smoking area.
+Rachel’s manager was at her most decisive during cramped break times in the designated smoking area.
 It just so happened that her direct report smoked too.
-She benefited from the proximity bias created by common ground and a shared environment.
+The employee who smoked benefited from the proximity bias created by a physical and habiutal common ground.

 It was a New Yorker’s story, all-too recognisable in the UK.
 In 1998, the Labour government released a whitepaper on tobacco, called ‘Smoking Kills‘, and it identified 13 million adult smokers.